Meadowlark Birding Tours

 David Scott

 Born and raised in northern Ontario, David began venturing from home to find birds at age sixteen and has been an avid birder and naturalist ever since.
 After moving to southern Alberta, he came to love the birds of the prairies, badlands, foothills, and mountains as much as he did those of the boreal forest on the Canadian Shield.
 A librarian by trade, David works at the University of Lethbridge and serves as chair of the Alberta Bird Record Committee and as editor for the province’s Christmas Bird Counts.
 He has also spent several years on the board of Nature Lethbridge and has authored and coauthored articles published in Nature Alberta Magazine, North American Birds, and Western Birds.
 David lives in Lethbridge, Alberta, with his wife, Emma, and son, Lewis, who recently received his first pair of binoculars.
-David co-authored a Field Guide to the Birds of Alberta with Meadowlark's owner Gavin McKinnon, which is set to be released in May 2026.
+David co-authored a Field Guide to the Birds of Alberta with Meadowlark's owner Gavin McKinnon, which will be released in May 2026.

 Picture